What are rodents?

 Where will I find rodents?

 Rodents live in a variety of places.
-Wherever they choose to nest, the location is usually secluded, hiding them from a predator's view.
+Wherever rats or mice choose to nest, the location is usually secluded, hiding them from a predator's view.
 Outside, rodents hide under fallen trees or inside tree hollows, woodpiles, ground holes, landscaping plants, gardens, roof eaves, and fruit trees.

 Our homes, garages, and sheds often act as a home to rodents.
 Inside, they like to create their nests near foraging sites (usually our kitchens).
 Basements, attics, rafters, cabinets, spaces behind appliances, and storage boxes are frequent nesting sites for rodents.
 They also won't hesitate to nest under the hood of cars, lawnmowers, and other small equipment.